SynergiTech/fuelphp-postal/README.md

 # FuelPHP Postal

-FuelPHP-Postal is designed as a fully featured wrapped to the [Postal](https://github.com/atech/postal) email sending platform.
+FuelPHP-Postal is designed as a fully featured wrapper to the [Postal](https://github.com/atech/postal) email sending platform.

-Currently it handles Sending Emails, with or without attachments, stores the message ID returned from Postal in a database, and also exposes as Webhook receiver to handle notifications from Postal that messages have been delivered, opened etc.
+Currently it handles sending emails, with or without attachments, stores the message ID returned from Postal in a database, and also exposes a webhook receiver to handle notifications from Postal that messages have been delivered, opened etc.

 ## Installation